30 Sep What Foods Are Good for Stroke Recovery?

 Mediterranean Diet

 Known as a heart-healthy diet, the Mediterranean diet is also beneficial to stroke survivors.
-This diet focuses on plant-based dishes such as lentils and whole grains, healthy fats such as olive oil, and allows for only a low amount of red meat and sweets.
+This diet focuses on plant-based dishes such as lentils and whole grains and healthy fats such as olive oil, and it allows for only a low amount of red meat and sweets.

 DASH Diet